Monte Cristo, Washington: History

 Prospecting in the region began in the Skykomish River drainage with the Old Cady Trail used for access.
 In 1882 Elisha Hubbard improved the trail up the North Fork Skykomish, from Index to Galena, then north up the tributary Silver Creek.
 A boom shortly followed at Mineral City.
 The mineral belt was traced in various directions, including north over the divide between the Skykomish and Sauk River drainages.
 In the early summer of 1889 Joseph Pearsall saw glittering deposits and traced them north to Seventysix Gulch and the area that became Monte Cristo.
 A frenzy of claim staking quickly followed.
 In 1890 many miners hiked to Monte Cristo from the south by way of Index, Galena, and Mineral City, crossing the divide at first via Wilmans Pass and later via Poodle Dog Pass.
 In the fall of 1891 a narrow wagon road called the Wilmans or Pioneer Trail was completed from Sauk City on the Skagit River to Monte Cristo, allowing access from the north.
 A key stop on this road was the trading post at Orient, Washington, at the North and South forks of the Sauk River.
 Today this area is known as Bedal.
 In the summer of 1891 it was discovered that Monte Cristo could be accessed via the South Fork Stillaguamish River.
 A surveyor named M.Q.
 Barlow blazed a route from Silverton to Monte Cristo.
 Mining interests Thomas Ewing and George W. Grayson, then miner Edward Blewett, Judge Hiram G. Bond of Denver and New York City, and Seattle publisher Leigh S. J. Hunt, funded further work and soon a wagon road was built over Barlow Pass to join the Sauk wagon road.
-Later a railroad would be built over the same route.
+In 1892, construction began on the Everett and Monte Cristo Railroad along the same route.

 Monte Cristo was the first live mining camp on the west slopes of the Cascade Range.
 There were 13 mines and 40 claims by 1891.
 By 1893 there were 211 mining claims.
 The boom required money from the eastern United States to continue to grow.
 In 1891 John D. Rockefeller became interested in Monte Cristo.
 His syndicate, Colby and Hoyt, took over the primary mines, including the Pride and Mystery mines.
 The Wilmans brothers were paid $470,000.
 Rockefeller's companies acquired a controlling two-thirds interest in the best properties.
 Frederick Trump, grandfather of future U.S. President Donald Trump, was also active in the town; he operated a boom-town hotel and alleged brothel.